phibronotchi-beep/solaris-framework/FAQ.md

 **Commercial use requires license (Tiers 1-3):**
 - If they use without license: Breach of terms
-- You can: Send cease & desist, negotiate license, sue
+- You can: Send cease & desist, negotiate license, pursue enforcement
 - Community defense fund helps with legal costs

 ### Do I need to file patents?